An exponential Integrator for finite volume discretization of nonlinear parabolic differential equation: Introduction

 \section{Introduction}

 Flow and transport are fundamental in many geo-engineering applications, including oil and gas recovery from hydrocarbon reservoirs, groundwater contamination and sustainable use of groundwater resources, storing greenhouse gases (e.g. CO$_2$) or radioactive waste in the subsurface, or mining heat from geothermal reservoirs.
-In porous media, a single phase transport process is described by the equation
+In porous media, a non-degenerated advection-diffusion-reaction is given by

-where $\Omega$ is an open domain of $ \mathbb{R}^{d},\;d\in \{1,2,3 \}$, \,$\phi$ is the porosity (void fraction) of the rock, and $\mathbf{D}$ is the symmetric dispersion tensor, $X$ is the unknown concentration of the contaminant, $\mathbf{q}$ the Darcy's velocity and $R$ the reaction and source term.\\ Finite element, finite volume or the combination finite element-finite volume methods are mostly used for space discretization of the problem \eqref{adr} while explicit Euler, semi implicit and fully implicit methods are usually used for time discretization \cite{afif,FV,AM,EFV}.
-Due to time step size constraints, fully implicit scheme is more popular for time discretization for quite a long time compared to explicit Euler and semi implicit methods.
-This method, however, need at each time step a solution of large systems of nonlinear equations.
+where $\Omega$ is an open domain of $ \mathbb{R}^{d},\;d\in \{2,3 \}$, $\mathbf{D}$ is the symmetric dispersion tensor, $X$ is the unknown concentration of the contaminant, $\mathbf{q}$ the Darcy's velocity and $f$ the reaction and source term.
+For the sake of simplicity, without loss of generality, we assume that $f$ is explicitly independent of time.
+The model equation \eqref{adr} finds interest in many engineering problems with specific coefficients.
+Finite element, finite volume or the combination finite element-finite volume methods are mostly used for space discretization of the problem \eqref{adr} while explicit, semi implicit and fully implicit methods are usually used for time discretization (see \cite{Stig,FV,AM,Afif,EFV}).
+Due to time step size constraints, fully implicit schemes are more popular for time discretization for quite a long time compared to explicit Euler schemes.
+However, implicit schemes need at each time step a solution of large systems of nonlinear equations.
 This can be the bottleneck in computations.
-In recent years, exponential integrators have become an attractive alternative in many evolutions equations \cite{Antoine,TLGspe,TLGspe1,ATthesis, ost,LEJAK,LEJAK1,LE,LE2,LEJAK,LEJAK1,Tr}.
-In contrast to classical methods, they do not require the solution of large linear systems.
+In recent years, exponential integrators have become an attractive alternative in many evolutions equations (see \cite{Antoine,TLGspe,TLGspe1,ATthesis, ost,LEJAK,LE,LE1,LEJAK,LEJAK1,Tr}).
+In contrast to classical methods, they are robust with respect to the P\'{e}clet number, they do not require the solution of large linear systems.
 Instead they make explicit use of the matrix exponential and related matrix functions.
-The price to pay is the computing of the matrix exponential functions of the non diagonal matrices, which has revived interest and significance progresses nowadays \cite{ost,ATthesis,LEJAK,LEJAK1,LE2,LEJAK,LEJAK1}.
+The price to pay is the computing of the matrix exponential functions of the non diagonal matrices, which has revived interest and significance progresses nowadays (see \cite{ost,ATthesis,LEJAK,LE1,LEJAK,LEJAK1}).